agile-students-fall2025/4-final-alumiferous/README.md

 ### User Profiles

 - Secure account creation and login
-- Personal bio and list of offered and wanted skills
+- Personal bio and list of offered skills
-- Editable profile with progress tracking
+- Editable profile

 ### Skill Matching

 - Search or filter by category (languages, art, music, coding, sports, etc.)
-- Matching system that recommends suitable partners based on skills and interests

-### Session Scheduling

-- Request and accept skill-swap sessions
-- Calendar view for managing upcoming and completed sessions
-- Notifications and reminders for confirmed swaps
+- Filter by most popular skills

+### Skill Request Sessions

+- Send requests for skills to other users
+- Accept or decline incoming skill requests

-### Messaging and Reviews
+### Messaging and Notifications

-- Direct communication between users
+- Direct, real‑time communication between users for coordinating skill exchanges
-- Option to leave reviews and ratings after each session

-### Dashboard

-- Overview of user activity, completed sessions, and ratings
-- Track ongoing learning or teaching progress
+- Get notified when someone requests a skill from you

 ## Technology Stack